cds-snc/resources-ressources/README.md

 $ npm run start
 ```

+### Build with SSR
-7. (Optional) To test the build for production with server-side rendering you need to build first and then run the server
+To test the build for production with server-side rendering you need to build first and then run the server.

+_Note: This setup is not used by our application_
 ```bash
 # build for production and launch server
 # make sure config in nuxt.config.js is set to